-Supplementary Fig 5.
+Fig S5.
 Fluorescence intensity distribution of epigenetic histone modifications in the nucleus.

 a, b, c, Graph on the left is a count of the average fluorescence intensity for approximately 25 nuclei.
 Data are presented as means ± standard deviation (SD) and the peak-shaped graph in the middle is the distribution of fluorescence intensity for each region in the nucleus.
 Representative schematic of distribution of fluorescence intensity in the single nucleus is shown on the right.
 A line is drawn through the center of the nucleus.
 The vertical coordinate is the fluorescence intensity of each point on the line, and the horizontal coordinate is the ratio of the distance of each point on the line to the length of the line. ratio=0 and ratio=1 represent the two points at the edge of the nucleus, and ratio=0.5 represents the center of the nucleus.
 Data shown are representative of three independent experiments with biological triplicates per experiment.
 Data are presented as means ± standard deviation (SD). t-test ****P <0.0001.